 Though maybe another way is for Joyce to be rehabilitated, reinstated, back in fashion.
 Could we have a return?
 After all, my Mothers name, Beatrice, came back.
 And I had never thought anything so obviously dated could ever make it.
 But it did….as a Princess!
 Might we ask Kate to consider a Princess Joyce?

 The idea does have possibilities.
 I didn’t realise them at the time, but when I was around 45, recently widowed I set out to beat the grief by travelling, backpacking alone, anywhere. ( That wasn’t as brave as it sounds, since I didn’t really care much about either living or dying).
 Drifting in Hong Kong I came across a very glossy Vogue type magazine.

 To my amazement, the gloriously emblazoned title was “JOYCE Fashion and Beauty”.
 It was the in house magazine of a very exclusive boutique chain, famous and aspirational.
 So finding recently that Joyce is now a very popular name in both Hong Kong and China was not a surprise.
 But it does suggest a post Brexit idea.

 Boris, we need trade and friendship with China.
 Is there any chance that with your usual flair you could promote Joyce as the most glamorous name in the UK ?
 Even offer the chance to marry into a Joyce family.
 Create celebrity Joyce’s, push it as the height of fashion for celebrity kids?
 You could do it!
-Market the Joyce brand, our trade deficit is solved and Theresa will love you.
+Market the Joyce brand, our trade deficit is solved.

 There, that ‘s it, first blog done.
 Press the button….